Table of Contents

 Good Mat Is a Must

-There are many things to consider when choosing a mat, including thickness, texture, material, stickiness, length, the type you will be practicing, and budget.
+There are many things to consider when choosing a yoga mat, including thickness, texture, material, stickiness, length, the type of yoga you will be practicing, and budget.
 Some people may also prefer a mat that is eco-friendly.

 The standard yoga mat that works for most people is ⅛ inch thick.
 If you are slim or have sensitive joints, you will probably be more comfortable on a mat that is ¼ thick.
 YogiApproved notes that it will be harder to find your balance on a thicker mat so suggests the standard size as longs as it is comfortable.